Midouni/engineai/README.md

 4. **Grant Privileges:**:
    Grant all privileges to the newly created user for the database.

+   # If you encounter privilege errors, run these additional commands:

+   GRANT ALL PRIVILEGES ON SCHEMA public TO securities_user;

+   GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO securities_user;

+   GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO securities_user;

+   GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO securities_user;

+   ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL PRIVILEGES ON TABLES TO securities_user;

+   ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL PRIVILEGES ON SEQUENCES TO securities_user;

+   ALTER ROLE securities_user WITH SUPERUSER;

    ```bash
     GRANT ALL PRIVILEGES ON DATABASE securities_db TO securities_user;